 Well, whether they already visit your yard, or you’d like to encourage them to, place a feeder in your yard.
 If the food is there, they’ll find their way to your home.

-But before you head to the store and spend money on a hummingbird feeder, check out these DIY options.
+But before you head to the store and spend money on a hummingbird feeder, check out these homemade hummingbird feeder options.

 We’re bringing them to you in one convenient location.
 Scroll through and see if any of these ideas are something you’d like to create.

-Here are the DIY hummingbird feeder ideas and tutorials:
+Here are the homemade hummingbird feeder ideas and tutorials:

 1. The Ant Moat Tutorial

 Whether you build a DIY hummingbird feeder or already have one hanging in your yard, you’ll find this tutorial interesting.

 They use a small clay pot to hang above the feeder to deter ants from finding their way into your feeder.
 It’s a great way to make sure the hummingbirds get the food and not the insects.

 Do you want an up close and personal encounter with hummingbirds?
 Would you like to draw them even closer to your home?